Upgrading from Obi 6 to Obi 7

-Obi 7 is a major step up from previous Obi versions: its architecture and structure are somewhat different, so you should set aside some time to plan and upgrade existing projects to Obi 7.
+Obi 7 is a major step up from previous Obi versions: its architecture, workflow and API are somewhat different, so you should set aside some time to plan and upgrade existing projects to Obi 7.
+Upgrading is a delicate process that requires updating your existing scenes, prefabs and code.

 First and foremost, make a backup of your project.
 This shouldn't be necessary if you're using version control at all (and if you aren't, you really should).
 You can't install Obi 7 on top of a pre-existing Obi installation.
 You must first remove the /Obi folder in your project, and then import Obi 7.
 This will ensure older scripts do not linger around and cause compilation errors, since some of them contain references to components/classes/methods/structures that no longer exist in Obi 7.